-The key changes made to PN 820 are:
+The key changes made include:

-- (a) Enhanced the guidance on risk assessment and more focus on risk assessment to decide on the extent of reliance and use of tests of control or substantive procedures; - (b) Added guidance on audit consideration for information technology due to the increasing trend of online trading; - (c) Added guidance on circularization of client account balances, in particular when the response rates for positive audit confirmations are low and suggestions for alternative work: - (d) Added procedures for reporting on financial returns prepared under the Securities and Futures (Financial Resources) Rules; - (e) Updated the guidance in PN 820 to reflect the latest FAQ issued by the SFC in relation to section 378 of the SFO;
+- (a) Enhanced the guidance on risk assessment and more focus on risk assessment to decide on the extent of reliance and use of tests of control or substantive procedures; - (b) Added guidance on audit consideration for information technology due to the increasing trend of online trading; - (c) Added guidance on circularization of client account balances, in particular when the response rates for positive audit confirmations are low and suggestions for alternative work; - (d) Added procedures for reporting on financial returns prepared under the Securities and Futures (Financial Resources) Rules; - (e) Updated the guidance in PN 820 to reflect the latest FAQ issued by the SFC in relation to section 378 of the SFO; - (f) Added an example representation letter; and

-- (f) Added an example representation letter; and - (g) Removed the general reference to HKSAs requirements such that the revised PN 820 would only capture guidance which is specifically relevant to the audit of LCs.
+(g) Removed the general reference to HKSAs requirements such that the revised PN 820 would only capture guidance which is specifically relevant to the audit of LCs.

-The revised PN will be effective for audits of financial statements for periods ending on or after 31 March 2021 and early application is permitted.
+PN 820 (Revised 2020) will be effective for audits of financial statements for periods ending on or after 31 March 2021 and early application is permitted.

-In order for readers to easily identify all the proposed changes, a marked-up version accompanies a clean version of the ED.
+In order for readers to easily identify all the changes, the marked-ups to the relevant PN are posted at: